IDC: For 1 in 4 companies, half of all AI projects fail

 Despite a few bumps in the road, there’s no question that AI is an unstoppable force — particularly in the enterprise.

-Gartner reported in January that AI implementation grew a whopping 270 percent in the past four years, and 37 percent in the past year alone.
-That’s up from 10 percent in 2015, which isn’t too surprising considering that by some estimates, the enterprise AI market will be worth $6.14 billion by 2022.
-According to the McKinsey Global Institute, the subsequent labor market shifts will result in a 1.2 percent increase in gross domestic product growth (GDP) for the next ten years and help capture an additional 20 to 25 percent in net economic benefits — $13 trillion globally — in the next 12 years.
+Gartner reported in January that AI implementation grew a whopping 270% in the past four years, and 37% in the past year alone.
+That’s up from 10% in 2015, which isn’t too surprising considering that by some estimates, the enterprise AI market will be worth $6.14 billion by 2022.
+According to the McKinsey Global Institute, the subsequent labor market shifts will result in a 1.2% increase in gross domestic product growth (GDP) for the next 10 years and help capture an additional 20% to 25% in net economic benefits — $13 trillion globally — in the next 12 years.

+Roughly 9 in 10 of C Suite survey respondents characterize AI as the “next technological revolution,” an Edelman survey found.
+Specifically, 94% of tech executives think it’ll create innovative “smart” homes, and over 74% collectively say it will be “instrumental” in ramping up the development of autonomous cars, such as those from Alphabet subsidiary Waymo, Uber, GM’s Cruise, and others.